alison-martinez/starburst-inventory/README.md

 * URL parameters such as ID numbers and query strings are validated, with error messages generated and redirection upon errors.
 All error and success messages appear as flash messages at the top of the screen
 * The app requires login authentication for accessing anything besides the categories page.

-Additional notes:
-* The requirements do not mention Rubocop, but I did run Rubocop on the ruby files in this project.
-I do get a `CyclomaticComplexity`, `PerceivedComplexity`, and `Assignment Branch Condition` size offense on the `error_for_item` method.
-However, in looking through this code, I decided that the readability of seeing all the potential validation errors for the items in one method is worth not addressing those offenses.
-* The `config.ru` and `Procfile` are not needed to run this app locally.
-They are included in case I were to deploy my app to Heroku (although I have not done so, per the instructions to keep the app local.)

 Details on running this application:
 1. This application was developed with Ruby 3.0.0